Sexual harassment is widespread in Parliament house, according to a recent review.

 Sexual harassment widespread in Parliament House

-In November, the Finance Department commenced a a review of sexual harassment and bullying policies at Parliament House.
+In November, the Finance Department commenced a review of both sexual harassment and bullying policies at Parliament House.

-To inform the review, the Commonwealth Public Sector Union surveyed almost 100 political staffers in December.
+To help the review, the Commonwealth Public Sector Union surveyed almost 100 political staffers in December.

 One in eight reported experiencing sexual harassment or assault in the workplace in the past year.